 IDEA!
-Stowing the vane
+Stowing the Vane

-- Make a pocket in the lifelines using sail cover material eg Sunbrella or equivalent - On the back of a cabin door install a bolt with dimensions that utilizes the same locking arrangement as is on the vane use a wing-nut.
+- Make a pocket in the lifelines using sail cover material eg Sunbrella or equivalent - On the back of a cabin door install a bolt with dimensions that utilizes the same locking arrangement as is on the Vane use a wing-nut or Vane Knob.

 IDEA!
-Retrofit a solar panel in place of vane when not in use
+Retrofit a solar panel in place of Vane when not in use

-A customer at Southampton has provided a brilliant idea.
-He uses the vane locking screw and bracket and has fitted a solar panel to it.
+A customer at Southampton has provided a nice idea.
+He has devised a bracket for the Top Lever on which a solar panel is fitted.
 The panel sits at the full deflection point which is 50 degrees off the horizontal - a perfect compromise angle.